Motorcycle Registration in Georgia

 If the motorcycle owner's birthday falls in:

-- April, May, or June: Register February 1-28 (during leap years, registration ends on February 29).
+- April, May, or June: Register February 1st to 28th (or February 29th in leap years).